SanderMertens/flecs/docs/PrefabsManual.md

 While it is possible to lookup a child by name and store it on a component, this adds boilerplate and reduces efficiency.
 Prefab slots make this easier.

 A prefab child can be created as a slot.
 Slots are created as relationships on the instance, with as target of the relationship the instantiated child.
-The slot is added as a union relationship which doesn't fragment archetypes.
+The slot is added as a `DontFragment` relationship which doesn't fragment archetypes.

 The following example shows how to create and use a prefab slot: